PhD topics & MSc projects

 PhD topics

 I’m always looking for potential PhD candidates.
-Funding nowadays is always difficult to find, but the search for a PhD should always start with a topic that is fascinating, before we dive into funding opportunities.
+Funding is notoriously difficult to find, but the search for a PhD should always start with a topic that is fascinating, before we dive into funding opportunities.
 The examples below are PhD topic “prototypes”.
 I prefer to tailor projects to the knowledge and interest of candidates, as long as they align with my own research interest.
 Typically, I also aim for PhD topics that align with major research projects, as it makes it easier to embed students into existing teams such that they acquire professional skills around team work and collaboration “on the fly”.
-Therefore, the descriptions below are just kind of an inspiration or a starting point before we flesh out your individual PhD project.

 Almost all mainstream PDE solvers in my work are 2d or 3d (with a few exceptions).
 However, a lot of the problems of people using my code are somehow higher-dimensional.
 The prime example is solvers where we don’t know some parameters precisely.
-In this case, the thing most people do is to repeatedly run simulations with varying parameters to match the outcomes they are after.
-Within optimisation cycles, this is a forward cycle.
+In this case, the thing most people do is to repeatedly run simulations with varying parameters to match the outcomes they are after or to understand how the solution reacts to changes of some parameters.
+Within optimisation cycles, this is the forward cycle.
 Within a Bayesian framework, they would probably run multiple forward solves for different parameters in parallel.
 All codes in the field to some degree follow this approach.

-I think that this is a poor idea: We could solve a d+n-dimensional problem right from the start (n being different parameters), i.e. evolve multiple PDE “shots” on a higher-dimensional grid.
-I assume that this saves compute in total, as different parameters will not change the solution everywhere all the time.
-Therefore, we can employ a (dynamically) adaptive mesh both in the physical space (d) and the parameter space (n).
-Such type of solvers do not yet really exist.
+I think that this is a poor idea: We could solve a d+n-dimensional problem right from the start (n being different parameters), i.e. evolve multiple PDE “shots” on a higher-dimensional grid and get a feeling for the solution’s behaviour in one go.

 Time stepping